EDUCATION

 - Children from coastal areas of Thiruvananthapuram

-- Disaster-affected communities of Chooramalmala, Wayanadu
+- Disaster-affected communities of Chooramalmala, Wayanad

 - Focus on self-confidence, communication, and coping strategies